The Best AI Consulting Tools in 2026 (By Category)

 This is the category I care most about, and the one where the tools vary most dramatically in depth and purpose.

 Running an effective AI assessment is the hardest part of the consulting workflow.
 It's not just a quiz or a readiness survey.
+(For a deep dive focused specifically on assessment tools, see my breakdown of the best AI readiness assessment tools.)
 A real assessment has to collect qualitative and quantitative inputs from multiple stakeholders, map those inputs to a coherent scoring framework, surface gaps against actual benchmarks, and produce a deliverable that's worth what you're charging for the engagement.

 Most tools in this category do one of those things well.
 Only a few do all of them.